Biden offers New York help as winter storm death toll hits 27

 Eighteen storm-related deaths were confirmed over the weekend across Erie and Niagara counties, local outlet WIVB reported, before topping two dozen on Monday.

-As much as 49 inches of snow have been reported in some areas as of Monday afternoon, with local authorities warning of more on the way.
+As much as 49 inches of snow have been reported in some areas of western New York as of Monday afternoon, with local authorities warning of more on the way.

 “This is a major disaster that in some ways may turn out to be worse than the blizzard of ’77,” Erie County Executive Mark Poloncarz said at a news conference on Sunday.